franklin-hiciano/Touchpad-To-Touchscreen/README.md

 For fun!
 Email me at fhiciano5@gmail.com if you have suggestions.

-## Requirements

-- Unix with root user
-- Python 3.10+ and typical EV input deps (install via `requirements.txt` in this repo).
-- Permission to read your touchpad device and write to `/dev/uinput` (root or udev rules).

 ## Options

 - `--grab` Exclusively grabs the touchpad so other apps don’t “see” raw fingers while armed.